 Positions in Soccer and Their Roles

 Each position has a specific area of the field that they cover.
 This includes how far back or forward and how far left or right their territory spans.
-Forwards, midfielders, and defenders are further split into covering the left, center, or right sides of the field.
+Forwards, midfielders, and defenders are split into more specific positions based on their coverage of the left, center, or right sides of the field.
 The difference on how far forward or back each position covers is determined by the specific position, which we will cover next.

 They start the game on the midfield line (the line that divides the field in half).
 During the game, these players typically go as far forward as the opponents goal line (the end of the field).
 They do not usually get much closer to their own goal than the midfield line.
 When the ball is in play near their own goal, forwards are expected to stay around the midfield line so that the defensive players can do their job.
 They need to be ready to attempt to score when the ball comes back their way.

 Forwards are often the players that take penalty kicks and corner kicks when the opposing team kicks the ball out of bounds.
 They are usually the players responsible for kicking off at the beginning of the game and at halftime.

 These types of forwards, also known as the main striker, specifically have scoring goals as their main objective.
 They are typically the main focus of offensive plays.
 If a team opts for a more defensive formation, a centre forward may find themselves attacking a goal alone or holding onto a ball while their team comes in for a play.

 This position, also known as a support striker, lies somewhere between a traditional forward and a midfielder.
 Their main duty is to make passes through openings to create shots for centre forwards as well score goals themselves.